-The objective of the Trust is to provide total return.
+The objective of the Trust is to provide long-term capital appreciation.

 There is no guarantee that the Trust will achieve its investment objective.

 Investment Strategy

 The Trust uses a "buy and hold" strategy with a portfolio designed to remain fixed over its two-year life.
 Unlike a mutual fund, the Trust's portfolio is not managed.